viperproject/prusti-dev/README.md

 [![Build Status][build_badge]][build_status]

-Generate wrappers around Java and Scala code.
+Generator of Rust bindings to Java classes.

-The genereted code use the `jni` crate to interact with the JVM.
+The generated code use the `jni` crate to interact with the JVM.

 [Development documentation][documentation]